GHCFW/LevelUpLab2023/Additional_Activities.md

 ## Additional Activity 1: Explore the PlaySong Library and program more songs on the buzzer

-In this activity, you can explore the PlaySong library provided to you and gain a better understanding of how the buzeer is programmed.
-You can then create and add more songs to your project using the PlaySong library.
+In this activity, you can explore the `playsong` library provided to you and gain a better understanding of how the buzeer is programmed.
+You can then create and add more songs to your project similar to the existing tunes in the `songs` library.

 **Steps:**
 1. Dive into the playsong.py documentation to understand how the buzzer is programmed using PWM.
+2. Try different songs provided to you in the songs.py
 3. Utilize the `tones.py` library in combination with `playsong.py` to compose and add new songs to songs.py.

 ## Additional Activity 2: Add a Timeout to the reaction game